 Once you start shopping for a mortgage, you’ll find two types of mortgage interest rates: fixed rates and adjustable rates, also known as variable rates.

-A fixed-rate means that the interest the lender charges on the loan will never change as long as you meet the terms of the loan.
+A fixed-rate means that the interest the lender charges on the loan will never change as long as you meet the loan's terms.
 In other words, if you make your monthly payments, don’t refinance the mortgage or alter the loan agreement in any way, your interest rate will always stay the same.

 Each type of interest rate has its pros and cons.
 You should carefully consider each before deciding which best suits your needs.